GabeKouki/GabeKouki/README.md

-- 👋 Hi, I’m @GabeKouki
+- 👋 Hi, I’m Gabe Kouki
 - 👀 I’m interested in learning new languages and excelling in computer coding
 - 🌱 I’m currently learning c++ and JavaScript
 - 📫 How to reach me Instagram: Gabekouki, Phone: +1 (401) - 263 - 2509